johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 			4. [[Box Canyon Turn]] technique
 		6. Ridges
 			1. Fly at least 1000' above, and be there 3 miles before you arrive (although 2000' often results in less turbulence)
-				1. Consider only descending to ensure you're not trying to uoutclimb terrian
+				1. Consider only ever crossing a ridge while descending, to ensure you're not trying to out-climb terrain
 			2. If you can't see terrain beyond the pass, you're too low to pass
 			3. Approach crossing at 45° angles so better able to turn around, then depart at 90° angle
 		7. [[CFIT]]